benjie-git/PinSim-ESP32/README.md

 # PinSim

+## ESP32-based port of PinSim

+I created this port due to the lack of availability of the Teensy 3.1 dev boards required for the old PinSim project.
+I have also designed an updated, drop-in replacement for the old PCB.
+The new one comes assembled with surface mount parts including an ESP32-S3, a USB-C connector, and the accelerometer.

-XInput Game Controller for PC Pinball Games
+## XInput Game Controller for PC Pinball Games

 Based on the excellent [MSF_FightStick XINPUT](https://github.com/zlittell/MSF-XINPUT) project by Zack "Reaper" Littell